 - The effect of pregnancy hormones, in particular the ‘relaxin’ hormone, which relaxes the muscles and ligaments in preparation for labour and childbirth.

 - Posture and exercise routines.

-- The lie or position of the baby.
+- The position of the baby.

 - The overall quality of the mother’s connective tissue impacts on the stability of her pelvis.